 attract unsuspecting homeowners who would like to save money but don't

-Lowe's and Home Depot have been working hard to lure-in unsuspecting homeowners
+Lowe's and Home Depot have been advertising non-stop to lure-in unsuspecting homeowners

 is considered beyond their limited definition of a "basic"